-Having regular therapy with me will help you gain a new perspective on whatever is troubling you.
-We will look at what is working for you right now and what isn't.
-We'll talk about your options, enabling you to make changes where you can and accept what you can't.
+Having regular counselling sessions with me will help you gain a new perspective on what's troubling you, we will look at what is working for you right now and what isn't.
+We will explore your options, whether that be to make changes or learning to accept what you can't change.

-Working ethically as a Counsellor involves attending regular Supervision and Professional Development Events.
-I meet with my Supervisor twice a month and attend training to ensure my knowledge is current.
+As a Counsellor, it's important to attend regular Supervision and Professional Development Events.
+That's why I meet with my Supervisor twice a month and attend training to keep my knowledge current.

-I will help them see that emotions are good and not something to try and get away from as they serve a purpose.
-I will help them have the confidence to speak up when things aren't right and ask for what they need.
+As a counsellor, I provide a safe space for them to talk without feeling pressured.
+Every session is tailored to their specific needs.
+I help them understand that emotions are good and not something to try and get away from, as they serve a purpose.
+I empower them to have the confidence to speak up when things aren't right and ask for what they need.

-It's an opportunity to meet me and ask any questions you have and for them to get a taste of what it would be like to see me on a regular basis.
+If you're interested in learning more, please feel free to email or call me to book a free 30-minute, no-obligation consultation.
+This is an opportunity to meet me, ask any questions you have, and for your child to get a taste of what it would be like to work with me on a regular basis.

 Arena Business Centre, The Square, Basing View, Basingstoke, Hampshire.
 RG21 4EB